scot-taylor-ibm/compare-comply/invoices.md

 # Understanding invoice parsing
 {: #invoices}

-You can analyze invoice documents by calling the `POST /v1/invoices` method.
+You can analyze invoice documents by using the **Invoice understanding** feature.
 {: shortdesc}

-Invoice parsing is a beta feature.
+Invoice Understanding is a beta feature.
 For information about beta features, see [Beta features](/docs/services/compare-comply?topic=compare-comply-release_notes#beta_features) in the [Release notes](/docs/services/compare-comply?topic=compare-comply-release_notes).
 You must request access to invoice parsing by completing the following [form](http://ibm.biz/invoices).
 {: important}

-You can classify the contents of invoices in your [input document](/docs/services/compare-comply?topic=compare-comply-formats) by using the `POST /v1/invoices` method.
+You can classify the contents of invoices in your [input document](/docs/services/compare-comply?topic=compare-comply-formats) by calling the `POST /v1/invoices` method.

 In a `bash` shell or equivalent environment such as Cygwin, use the `POST /v1/invoices` method to classify an invoice.
 The method takes the following input parameters:
   - `version` (**required** `string`): A date in the format `YYYY-MM-DD` that identifies the specific version of the API to use when processing the request.